Telling the bees

-Telling the bees is a Western European tradition in which bees are told of important events, including deaths, births, marriages and departures and returns in the keeper's household.
-The custom is known in England, Ireland, Wales, Germany, Netherlands, France, Switzerland, Bohemia (now in Czechia) and the United States.
-In the USA, if the custom was omitted or forgotten and the bees were not "put into mourning," then it was believed a penalty would be paid, such as the bees leaving their hive, stopping the production of honey, or dying.
+Telling the bees is a Western European tradition in which bees are told of important events, including deaths, births, marriages, departures and returns in the keeper's household.
+The custom is known in England, Ireland, Wales, Germany, Netherlands, France, Switzerland, Bohemia (now in Czechia), as well as parts of the United States.
+In New England, if the custom was omitted or forgotten and the bees were not "put into mourning," then it was believed a penalty would be paid, such as the bees leaving their hive, stopping the production of honey, or dying.

 History and origins

-Little is known about the origins of this practice, although there is some unfounded speculation that it is loosely derived from or perhaps inspired by ancient Aegean notions about bees' ability to bridge the natural world and the afterlife.
+Little is known about the origins of this practice, although there is some unfounded speculation that it is loosely derived from, or perhaps inspired by, ancient Aegean notions about bees' ability to bridge the natural world and the afterlife.

-One Lincolnshire report from the mid 19th century notes,At all weddings and funerals they give a piece of the wedding-cake or funeral biscuit to the bees, informing them at the same time of the name of the party married or dead.
+One Lincolnshire report from the mid-19th century notes:

+At all weddings and funerals they give a piece of the wedding-cake or funeral biscuit to the bees, informing them at the same time of the name of the party married or dead.
 If the bees do not know of the former, they become very irate, and sting every body within their reach; and if they are ignorant of the latter they become sick, and many of them die.

 After the death of Queen Elizabeth II in 2022, the Royal Beekeeper, John Chapple, told the bees of Buckingham Palace and Clarence House of her death and the accession of King Charles III.
 Chapple said: "You knock on each hive and say, 'The mistress is dead, but don't you go.
-Your master will be a good master to you.'"
+Your master will be a good master to you.